How to Consistently Buy Raw Land at $0.20 to $0.30 on the Dollar

 This is Mark’s go-to strategy for how he approaches buying land for $0.20 to $0.30 on the dollar.
 The next strategy is very similar.
 The only difference is how Mark obtains the original list of vacant land.

-Raw Land Strategy #2 – Obtain Entire Property Roll
+Raw Land Real Estate Strategy #2 – Obtain Entire Property Roll

 In general, Mark says getting a good list in excel format is a challenge.
 Besides following the method above, here are a couple other ways to obtain a good list.
 “My favorite way is just go directly to the county,” Mark explained.
 Also, “you can pay for these lists.
 You can go to agentpro247.com and buy a list and scrub the list.
 [Or] you can go to your local title company and ask them for a list.”

-Once you have a list, follow the strategy laid out in “Raw Land Strategy #1.”
+Once you have a list, follow the strategy laid out in “Raw Land Real Estate Strategy #1.”

 Mark continued, saying, “you time it by going on your calendar and looking at all the tax sale dates for those counties that you’re interested in and you plan out your mailings based upon when those tax deed sales will occur.”
 To find that information, go to the county treasurer, either online or by sending them an email.

-Mark has three strategies for buying raw land at $0.20 to $0.30 on the dollar.
+Mark has three strategies for buying raw land at $0.20 to $0.30 on the dollar (and that can help you answer that nagging question, “is raw land a good investment”).

 Mark’s second strategy is when the treasurer doesn’t have or won’t give him access to the tax list.
 When that’s the case, he goes to the county assessor to obtain the entire property roll.
 At this point, he will follow the same process as strategy #1.

-The third strategy is called a “deed grabber.”
-For this strategy, Mark sends an offer to an owner right before their piece of land is schedule to be sold at a tax deed auction.
+The third strategy is called a deed grabber.
+For this strategy, Mark sends an offer to an owner right before their land real estate is scheduled to be sold at a tax deed auction.